Dog swollen face

-A common cause of abscesses in dogs are dental problems.
-If your dog has a fractured or infected tooth, or untreated gum disease, painful abscesses are likely to occur.
+A common cause of abscesses in dogs is dental problems.
+If your dog has a fractured or infected tooth or untreated gum disease, painful abscesses are likely to occur.

-A vet will remove any teeth that are causing a problem in your dog’s mouth, and prescribe antibiotics to clear up the infection.
-Anti-inflammatory medications may also be offered to help with pain.
+A vet will remove any teeth causing a problem in your dog’s mouth and prescribe antibiotics to clear up the infection.
+The vet may also offer anti-inflammatory medications to help with the pain.

 Some great preventative methods to help you avoid future dental issues: